HokuHakase/MathGame/README.md

 - "Nice to Have", a feature that the game can live without.
 Can be a new feature altogether or more polish.

 Each statement has a state, which can be:
-- "Not Started", nobody is worked on this statement at all.
+- "Not Started", nobody worked on this statement at all.
 - "In Progress", this statement is under active development.
 - "In Review", this statement is being verified by another team member.
 This line is optional based on the project type.
 - "Integrated", this statement is done.
 Only bug fixes should happen.